c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

   ```

   Example of a text generation function call in a system utterance:

   ```
   I understand. $Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words$  Thank you for your time.

   ```

-  I understand. {$"Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words" }  Thank you for your time.

   This used to be `$"<task string>"` but it is deprecated.